KrisanatA/animbook/README.md

 #> [1] "animbook"
 ```

-This function will return `animbook` object containing a list of the
+This function will return an `animbook` object containing a list of the
 formatted data and settings.

 ### Second stage: Plotting the data